arobled1/Learn-Python-The-Hard-Way/README.md

 # Learn-Python-The-Hard-Way
-My attempts at learning Python from Zed Shaw's book "Learn Python The Hard Way".
+My attempt to complete the exercises in Zed Shaw's book "Learn Python The Hard Way".